TurboGears/tg2docs/docs/main/Deployment/ProductionINI.rst

    beaker.cache.data_dir = /var/local/myapp/cache
    beaker.cache.lock_dir = /var/local/myapp/locks

+You will need to create these directories and make them writable by the www-data user.

 See :ref:`caching` and :ref:`session` for discussions of the Beaker system along with alternative deployment options, such as the use of :ref:`memcache`.

+See :ref:`deploy_code` for dicussions of how to deploy

 Check Log-file Options
 ----------------------